How do you know if a test is effective? if you want to know the answer to that questions, you have to respond these questions about the test itself:

 - Can the test be score by different teachers and yield similar results?

 If you can answer positively to those three and other related questions, your test is an effective test or in other words your test is reliable, practical and valid.

-Let’s explore those three concepts a little bit more:
+Let’s explore those concepts of reliability, validity and practicality a little bit more

 A reliable test means that it should give the same results for similar groups of students and with different people marking.

 - Keep the instruction language simple and give an example.

 - Use language that is similar to what you’ve used in class, so as not to confuse students.

 - If possible, ask a colleague to do the test before you use it with students.

 - For testing productive skills such as writing and speaking, have two markers and use standard written criteria.